EnsembleQ#

 posteriorsndarray of shape (n_samples, n_classes)

-Posterior probabilities for the training data obtained through cross-validation.
+Out-of-fold posterior probabilities for the training data.

 posteriors_generatorcallable